Rey Mysterio: Cruiserweight division (1996–1998)

-Giant Killer and unmasking (1998–1999)
+Giant Killer; unmasking (1998–1999)

 After the two factions of nWo reformed, they demanded that the LWO disband.
 Mysterio refused to take off his LWO colors and was attacked by the nWo as a result.
 This led to a match at SuperBrawl IX on February 21, where Mysterio and tag partner Konnan lost a "Hair vs. Mask match" against Kevin Nash and Scott Hall, forcing Mysterio to remove his mask.
 After the match, he phoned his uncle to tell him the news.
 Mysterio has publicly expressed his disappointment over being unmasked:

-Mysterio later became a "giant killer" by defeating large opponents such as Kevin Nash, Bam Bam Bigelow, and Scott Norton.
-At Uncensored on March 14, he lost to Nash after Lex Luger interfered and helped Nash win.
-The next night, on the March 15 episode of Nitro, he defeated Billy Kidman to win his fifth Cruiserweight Championship.
+Following SuperBrawl, Mysterio became a "giant killer" by defeating large opponents such as Kevin Nash, Bam Bam Bigelow, and Scott Norton.
+At Uncensored on March 14, he lost to Nash after interference from Lex Luger.
+The next night, on the March 15 episode of Nitro, he defeated Billy Kidman to win his fourth Cruiserweight Championship.
 On the March 22 episode of Nitro, Mysterio got his first shot at the WCW World Heavyweight Championship against champion Ric Flair when the names of (allegedly) nearly everyone in the company were put into a hat and a lottery was held.
 El Dandy was the lottery winner, but he was injured, and Mysterio took the shot instead.
 The match ended with a disqualification win for Flair, even though Arn Anderson's interference on Flair's behalf should have theoretically disqualified Flair.
 The following week, Mysterio and Kidman defeated Flair's Four Horsemen stablemates Chris Benoit and Dean Malenko to win the WCW World Tag Team Championship, making Mysterio a double champion.
 Mysterio successfully defended his Cruiserweight Championship against his tag team partner Kidman at Spring Stampede on April 11 before losing the title on the April 19 episode of Nitro to Psicosis in a fatal four-way match that also involved Juventud Guerrera and Blitzkrieg.
 On the following episode of Nitro, he defeated Psicosis to win his fifth Cruiserweight Championship.
 At Slamboree on May 9, Mysterio and Kidman lost the World Tag Team titles to Raven and Perry Saturn in a triangle match, also involving former champions Benoit and Malenko.